schwarja209/JTC-capstone-weatherapp/docs/architectural-decisions.md

 3. Support future development features and satirical enhancement functionality
 4. Cannot be replaced by simple direct access to base `METRICS` configuration

+**Update**: All code references to removed mapping functions/constants have been eliminated.

 ---

 ## ADR-027: Memory Management Streamlining